Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Open & Inspect

-Load an image and verify its size, mode, and format.
+Load an image and verify its dimensions, format, and mode.

 img = Image.open('file.jpg')